drfloob/literate-garbanzo/README.md

 ## 5. Deployment

+See the [DEPLOY][deploy] guide.

 Much of the ops work on this project was done using the [Pegasus][pegasus] deployment and management tool.
-If you'd like to run your own network pulse cluster, the installation and launch instructions can be found in the [DEPLOY][deploy] guide.
+If you'd like to run your own Network Pulse cluster, the guide above walks you through the initial setup.